Student Leaders

 The Student Guild is made up of a number of captains who are supported by a team of prefects.
 Prefects do not sit on the Student Guild but are recognised as leaders within the school and assist the Student Guild in supporting the needs of students in the roles they have been allocated.

-School Captains - Alison White and Ben Humphreys
+School Captains - Sophie Gardner and Cooper Grant

 Prefect roles